mikerochip/addressables-training-manual/README.md

 ## What is a content build?

 A content build is the collection of artifacts that let the Addressables runtime load your Addressable assets.

-Content builds are platform specific since Addressables is, in simple terms, a build-and-load management system for asset bundles, and asset bundles are platform specific.
+Content builds are platform specific because Addressables is, in simple terms, an abstraction for managing asset bundles.
+Asset bundles are platform specific.

 When testing in the editor, you don't actually need to care about what a content build is.
 Addressables defaults to loading assets from your project directly, which is Unity's default behavior.

-When testing a build, you'll need to make a content build first.
-Content builds are made automatically by default when you make a player build.
+When testing outside the editor, you'll need to make a content build.
+Content builds are made automatically when you make a player build.

 ## Making a content build manually

-If you're just iterating on content with no code changes, you can speed up iteration times dramatically by building content manually.
+If you're only iterating on content changes and not code changes, you can speed up iteration times dramatically by only building content.

 * From the UI
   * Open the Addressables Groups window